Introduction to BPMN#

 Service task#

-Robot Framework tests and tasks are modeled as service tasks.#
+A service task represents an automated task.
+All Robot Framework tests and tasks are modeled as service tasks.#

 Service task (custom)#

-Now that service task has become the core component in process automation, it has also become usual to customize its symbol to make it easier to recognize service tasks by some categorization.
-So, when you see a task element with a unique symbol, like the
+Now that service task has become the core component in process automation, it has also become common to customize its symbol to make it easier to recognize service tasks by category.
+So, when you see a task element with a unique symbol, like the Robot Framework logo, it is safe to assume that it is a service task with a custom symbol.#

 Call activity#

 Call activity calls a separately configured sub-process, which is defined outside of the main process (unlike an embedded sub-process).
-It allows abstraction of recurring parts of a process into reusable sub-processes, thereby reducing clutter.#
+It allows abstraction of recurring parts of a process into reusable sub-processes, reducing clutter.#

 User task#